- If you have been diagnosed with a food allergy, your doctor or allergist will prescribe an epinephrine auto-injector.

 Don’t delay in giving epinephrine!
 That’s one of the most common mistakes people make during anaphylactic reactions.
 Epinephrine is safe, and it can save a life.
 Don’t hesitate to use it.

-- When giving epinephrine, have the person sit or lie down, depending on the symptoms.
+When giving epinephrine, have the person sit or lie down.

-- Once it has been given, place the person on their back (if they are not already lying down) with their legs raised.
-Someone who is having difficulty breathing should be kept sitting up or in a position of comfort.
+After giving epinephrine, place the person on their back (if not already lying down) with their legs raised.

 - Visit our emergency information page for 6 key points about emergency treatment from Canadian allergists.